kuanfajardo/cashew-test-specs/README.md

 That’s it!

-#### Groups
+### Groups

-The first step is to create a group with a name and atleast one participant and the person who creates group will be the Main Admin (Owner) of that group:
+The first step is to create a group with a name and at least one participant and the person who creates group will be the Main Admin (Owner) of that group:

 ```objc
 [CNMMessagingServices createNewGroupConversation:groupName withContacts:groupMembers withCompletion:^(CNMConversation *conversation, NSError *error)